melontini/andromeda-wiki/docs/mechanics/README.md

 Every 2 days, you can blow the "sing" horn to summon a wandering trader.

-Please note, wandering traders will still spawn naturally
+Please note that wandering traders will still spawn naturally

 You can disable the "doTraderSpawning" gamerule if you don't want them to.